gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceUsageLogStorageAccount.md

 # Set-AipServiceUsageLogStorageAccount

 ## SYNOPSIS
-Sets the location for Information Protection service usage logs.
+Sets the location for protection usage logs for Azure Information Protection.

 ## SYNTAX